Human rights

 Our approach1

-Our approach is informed by the United Nations Guiding Principles on Business and Human Rights.
+Our approach is informed by the United Nations Guiding Principles on Business and Human Rights (Guiding Principles).
 The Guiding Principles define the accountabilities of governments in protecting human rights and of business in respecting human rights.
-Woodside’s commitment to human rights is set out in our Human Rights Policy and further detailed in Our Approach to Human Rights document.
+Woodside’s commitment to human rights is set out in our Human Rights Policy and further detailed in Our Approach to Human Rights document, both available on our public website.

 We are continuing to strengthen our approach to human rights due diligence across our post-merger business to identify, prevent and mitigate potential adverse human rights impacts of our operations and business relationships.
 We use a number of tools such as: